 7-speed freewheels with 13-15-17-19-21-24-28 teeth are available from Shimano, SunRace and IRD.
 This is a nice, even progression, or you may choose another -- see list of available freewheels from Harris Cyclery.
 Modern freewheels have the same easy-shifting features as cassettes.

 Unless you are willing to put up with friction shifting, you need to install new shifters.
 Indexing handlebar-end shifters, top-mount shifters or downtube shift levers let you know how to shift by feel.
 Brake-lever shifters return to the same position after every shift, so you don't know what gear you are using.
 They also tend to be expensive.
-Brazed-on bosses for downtube shifters on some older frames will not fit today's index shift levers or cable stops, so you may need to use a clamp-on adapter.
+Brazed-on bosses for downtube shifters on some older frames will not fit today's index shift levers or cable stops, so you will need to use a clamp-on adapter.

 A 5-speed freewheel or Suntour Ultra-6 will work with the 120 mm rear dropout spacing that was usual in the 1970s.
 A 7-speed freewheel needs at least 126 mm spacing, but only steel frames are likely to have narrower spacing, and they can usually be cold set to spread the dropouts.
 You also may need to redish the rear wheel-- see article on frame spacing.
 To convert to a cassette, you would have to replace the rear wheel.

 To be sure, freewheel choices are somewhat limited, unless you have been hoarding old sprockets.
 Back in the days of 4-, 5-, even 6-speed freewheels, it used to be common to customize the ratios.
 When there were so few sprocket positions available, it was more important to provide the specific sizes desired to match a given rider's style and riding conditions.

 As gears proliferated through 7-, 8-, 9- and now 10-speed cassettes, this became less of an issue.
 As a result, custom gearing is now much less common than formerly.
 Still, with a ttriple crankset, you can have narrow steps and a wide range with 6 or 7 sprockets at the rear.